-Just after completing the Russell Subdivision, unleashing a floodtide of northbound Lakes coal onto its Columbus rails, the C&O turned to the nearby Lima Works in 1930 for an order of 40 new-generation superpower giant "Texas" type engines.
+Just after completing the Russell Subdivision and merging in the Hocking Valley, unleashing a floodtide of northbound Lakes coal onto its Columbus rails, the C&O turned to the nearby Lima Works for an order of 40 new-generation superpower giant "Texas" type engines.
 These locomotives were designated as Class T-1, and were assigned road numbers 3000 through 3039.
 They had 69" diameter drivers, 29" x 34" cylinders, a 265 psi boiler pressure, exerted 93,345 lb/ft of tractive effort.
 Each weighed 490 tons.
 These locomotives were equipped with Baker valve gear, and a trailing truck booster that added 15,275 lb/ft of tractive effort.